mmistakes/so-simple-theme/citations/index.md

   forgetting: Impairments to both the probability and fidelity of long-term memory.  *Journal Of Experimental Psychology: General* 145(1):56--81.

+* Logačev, Pavel and Sharavn Vasishth.
+2015.
+Understanding
+  underspecification: A comparison of two computational implementations. *Quarterly Journal of Experimental Psychology* 69(5):996-1012.

+* Wallis, Thomas S. A., Michael Dorr and Peter J. Bex.
+2015.
+  Sensitivity to gaze-contingent contrast increments in naturalistic movies.  *Journal of Vision* 15(8).

+* Notebaert, Lies and Stijn Masschelein, Bridget Wright, and Colin MacLeod.
+2015.
+To risk or not to risk: anxiety and the calibration between risk perception and danger mitigation.  *Journal of Experimental Psychology: Learning, Memory, and Cognition". ePub.

 * Maxwell B. Joseph, William E. Stutz, and Pieter T. J. Johnson.
 2015.
   Multilevel models for the distribution of hosts and symbionts.